 - Contractual provisions that provide for the repayment of professional education and training

 - If you served as an executive or manager (or as a direct member of an executive or manager's professional staff)

-Specifically in regards to the third exception, you have to have only worked for the company for less than two years in order for this exception to apply.
+Specifically, in regards to the third exception, you have to have only worked for the company for less than two years for this exception to apply.

-Furthermore, the law prohibits your former employer from using threats or intimidating tactics in order for you and others to pursue a career in whatever field or capacity you see fit.
-Thus, it cannot use the threat of litigation in order to try and deter you from your new venture.
+Furthermore, the law prohibits your former employer from using threats or intimidating tactics for you and others to pursue a career in whatever field or capacity you see fit.
+Thus, it cannot use the threat of litigation to try and deter you from your new venture.

 There are some possible issues associated with unneeded non-compete agreements.
 If you are required to sign such an agreement, you may find that consequences are often poorly communicated, leaving you with an inadequate understanding of what an agreement entails.

 Additionally, you may have already rejected other job offers only to be obligated to sign an agreement as a condition of employment.
 Some claim that this deprives workers of their ability to make an informed decision.
 As a result, employers should make any non-compete agreements known before the hiring phase.